ChilliCream/graphql-platform/website/src/docs/hotchocolate/get-started.md

 These templates are kept up to date by us with the latest .NET and Hot Chocolate features.
 We are for example making use of _Implicit Usings_ added with .NET 6 to provide the most common Hot Chocolate namespaces implicitly.

 > Note: Our templates have to be updated manually.
 To update just re-execute the above command.
-We recommend doing so after Hot Chocolate releases a new major version.
+We recommend doing so every time Hot Chocolate releases a new major version.

 #### 2. Create a new project using a template

+Once you have installed our templates you can use them to bootstrap your next ASP.NET Core project with Hot Chocolate.

 <InputChoiceTabs>
 <InputChoiceTabs.CLI>